 Password Policy Properties

-- Password Policy: Here the Minimum, maximum, required lower and upper case length, etc., are defined.
+- Password Policy: Here you can define the Minimum, maximum, required lower and upper case length, etc.

 - Lock Out Policy: This is currently not applicable to reset users (Currently not enabled in our case).

-- Timeout Policy: Here, Web Client, Elevation and Application Authentication TimeOut is configured.
-This is the amount of time needed before the user browser session expires (signed out).
+- Timeout Policy: Here you can configure the Web Client, Elevation and Application Authentication TimeOut.
+It determines the amount of time needed before the user browser session expires (signed out).

 - Two Factor Authentication: In order to ensure, reset users alone can reset their password or have tighter security control over the system, we enabled 2FA.
 This will require you to set up an Authentication App for every user in order to have them reset their password.

-- IP Filter Policy: This can be used to enforce sign in.
+- IP Filter Policy: You can use this policy to enforce sign in.
 I.e., limit access to the Password Server based on a set of IPs defined.
 (Simply put, used in restricting network access to specific subnet/ranges).

-- Managed Account Policy: This was disabled in order not to allow users to be able to change their account name, email address and phone number in Active Directory.
+- Managed Account Policy: Disabling this policy prevents users from changing their account name, email address and phone number in Active Directory.

 Here are some screenshots of the configured Policies.